vvm1004/daily_journal/README.md

 # daily_journal
-Using NodeJs(ExpressJs0 with Ejs and Lodash
+Using NodeJs(ExpressJs) with Ejs and Lodash